Aussie Biotech Innovator Partners with Indian Farming Giant

-)-- A major double coup for Australian based bio-technology company PolyGenomX Ltd (PGX) was announced this week.
-It’s newly incorporated sister company PolyGenomX India has signed a deal within its first week of operating, with one of India’s largest enterprises the Indian Farm Forestry Development Cooperative (IFFDC), to trial its polygenomic Jatropha (Jatropha curcas pgx).
-This is the first stage in a collaborative R&D program to determine the best performing lines of Jatropha to provide India with on-going energy sources.
-Plans for future trials include polygenomic Paulownia.
+PolyGenomX Ltd (PGX) announced this week that it’s newly incorporated sister company PolyGenomX India has signed a deal within its first week of operating.
+The deal with one of India’s largest enterprises, the Indian Farm Forestry Development Cooperative (IFFDC), is to trial its polygenomic Jatropha (Jatropha curcas pgx) to determine the best performing lines to provide India with on-going energy sources.

 Jatropha is one of the leading candidates to satisfy the rapidly growing global demand for clean, renewable aircraft biofuel, and PGX has developed the world’s fastest-growing and highest yielding variety of this plant.
 Interestingly, polygenomics are the product of a proprietary but natural process and therefore are not GMOs (Genetically Modified Organisms).